soniagrewal17/Data-541-Lab-3-Markdown1/lab3_q1.md

 # An Example of Markdown

-## The simplicity  of Markdown
+## The Simplicity  of Markdown

-The Markdown syntax is a way of **structuring** documents and providing styling without having to use HTML or Cascading Style Sheets.
-The name is a play on the term *markup*, which is the process of preparing documents for printing through the process of editing and layout.
+The Markdown syntax is a way of **structuring** documents and providing styling without having to use HTML or Cascading Style Sheets.The name is a play on the term *markup*, which is the process of preparing documents for printing through the process of editing and layout.

 ## Features of GitHub Markdown